Vaccine deliveries rising as delta virus variant slams Asia

 In addition to distributing some donated vaccines, financial contributions to COVAX also help fund the purchase of doses to distribute for free to 92 low or moderate income nations.

-Earlier this month, it took blistering criticism from the African Union for how long it was taking for vaccines to reach the continent, which noted that just 1% of Africans are fully vaccinated.
+Earlier this month, it took blistering criticism from the African Union for how long it was taking for vaccines to reach the continent, noting that just 1% of Africans are fully vaccinated.

-Gavi said the vaccine shortfall so far this year is because the major COVAX supplier, the Serum Institute of India, diverted production for domestic use.
+Gavi said the vaccine shortfall so far this year is because the major COVAX supplier, the Serum Institute of India, diverted production to domestic use.

 Rising reported from Bangkok.
 Associated Press writers Edna Tarigan in Jakarta, Indonesia, Zeke Miller in Washington, Frank Jordans in Berlin, and Mari Yamaguchi in Tokyo contributed to this report.